-101 Tips To Improve Your Relationship Right Now
+101 Relationship Tips Straight from Dating Experts

 Sex should be sexy, sure.
 But it should also be fun.
 Don’t be afraid to have a laugh if things take a turn for the ridiculous.

-80. Check your competitive edge.
+80. Check Your Competitive Edge

 You and your partner are there to support each other, not compete with one another.
 If you find yourself comparing yourself or competing with your significant other, check your behavior.
 That’s not healthy!

+MORE: Why Seeing a Sex Worker Can Be Good for Your Relationship

-81. Have a bed day.
+81. Have a Bed Day

 Allow yourselves a totally lazy day where you lie around and do nothing of note except enjoy each other’s company.

-81. Be kind to yourself.
+81. Be Kind to Yourself

 The best way to develop positive patterns in a relationship is to develop them first with yourself.
 Don’t be so critical of yourself, and you’ll set a good example for your relationship.

-82. Express gratitude for the little things, and for specific things.
+82. Express Gratitude for the Little Things, and for Specific Things

 Big gestures are great, but it’s great to recognize the little things your partner does that make you feel happy and loved, too.

-83. Date like you dated in high school.
+83. Date like You Dated in High School

 Ask each other out.
 Get excited.
 Take forever to get ready.
 Make out.
 Repeat.

-84. Be present.
+84. Be Present

 We can ruin a perfectly great relationship by focusing too much on the past, or worrying too much about what may happen in the future.
 Learn to enjoy where you are, and who you’re with right now.

-85. Don’t try to control.
+85. Don’t Try to Control

 A relationship isn’t a battle of wills, it’s two people who are choosing to be together, so don’t treat your partner like they’re some kind of wild animal you’re trying to tame.

-86. Embrace your common goals.
+86. Embrace Your Common Goals

 What is it that you both want to accomplish?
 Can you support each other to reach those goals?
 That’ll be a big piece of what will hold you two to together as a couple in the long run.

-87. Have a cultural experience together.
+87. Have a Cultural Experience Together

-See a movie, a play, or an art exhibition together — and then talk about them afterward.
+See a movie, a play, or an art exhibition together—and then talk about them afterward.
 You may be pleasantly surprised by how differently—or similarly—you viewed things.

-88. Go on a long bike ride.
+88. Go on a Long Bike Ride

 Bike rides are deeply freeing experiences, and it’s nice to be able to do that with someone you love.

-89. Try talking on the phone.
+89. Try Talking on the Phone

-Yes, we know this sounds crazy, but phone calls are a different sort of communication than texting, or even in person communicating will allow.
+Yes, we know this sounds crazy, but phone calls are a different sort of communication than texting, or even in-person communicating will allow.
 You may actually deepen your connection through a phone chat.

-90. Make a mix for each other.
+90. Make a Mix for Each Other

-It’s cute, romantic and something out of a rom-com.
+It’s cute, romantic, and something out of a rom-com.
 Although in this day and age, you might want to make a Spotify playlist rather than a mixed CD.

-91. Keep yourself in check.
+91. Keep Yourself in Check

-We spend so much time paying attention to how our partners behave, but take a second to notice how you’re acting — especially if you’re fired up or in a bad mood.
+We spend so much time paying attention to how our partners behave, but take a second to notice how you’re acting—especially if you’re fired up or in a bad mood.
 And then give yourself a second to…

-Before you say something you don’t mean, take a breath and ask yourself if that’s really the way you want to move forward.
+Before you say something you don’t mean, take a breath, and ask yourself if that’s really the way you want to move forward.
 Chances are, taking a second out will help you recalibrate and think of a more constructive way of handling the situation.

-93. Help each other.
+93. Help Each Other

-This one is so easy, but if your partner’s having a hard time with something — whether it’s doing their taxes or organizing their closet — offer a helping hand.
+This one is so easy, but if your partner is having a hard time with something—whether it’s doing their taxes or organizing their closet—offer a helping hand.

-94. Be their biggest cheerleader
+94. Be Their Biggest Cheerleader

-If your partner’s accomplished something amazing, let them know it, and let them shine.
+If your partner accomplished something amazing, let them know it—and let them shine.

-95. In your craziest moments of frustration or anger, remember what it is that you like about them the most.
+95. In Your Craziest Moments of Frustration or Anger, Remember What It Is That You like About Them the Most

-There’s a reason you’re with them after all, right?
+There’s a reason you’re with them, after all—right?

-96. Remember that a relationship should always make your life better on the whole, not worse.
+96. Remember That a Relationship Should Always Make Your Life Better on the Whole, Not Worse

 And aim to make sure yours is doing just that.
 If it’s not, it may be time to reconsider.

-97. Enjoy the quiet moments you spend with each other.
+97. Enjoy the Quiet Moments You Spend with Each Other

-Not everything has to be a big adventure or a big deal Sometimes the best times are the quiet unplanned things you do together.
+Not everything has to be a big adventure or a big deal.
+Sometimes the best times are the quiet unplanned things you do together.

 Don’t let yourself get so invested in your partner that you forget to take care of yourself.

-99. Let go of the past.
+99. Let Go of the Past

 We often let our past hurts dictate our present.
 Learn to let go of past resentments and fears in order to live more fully with your partner right now.

-100. Touch each other often.
+100. Touch Each Other Often

-Simple touch builds intimacy — espeically non-sexual touch.
-It’s a non-verbal way of saying, “yes, I’m here for you, and I care about you” and it helps reinforce your emotional bond.
+Simple touch builds intimacy — especially non-sexual touch.
+It’s a non-verbal way of saying, “Yes, I’m here for you, and I care about you,” and it helps reinforce your emotional bond.

-101. The best relationships are ones in which both partners feel like the luckiest person in the world.

 Find ways to communicate that and foster that feeling in each other, and you’ll be good.